Louie-sf086/Pentrack_website/README.md

-Pentrack_website
+Pentrack Website
 ================

 New HTML 5 Responsive Design/phone &amp; PC site

-Not Done yet.
+Started on: March 12, 2013

+Compleation: 30%

+Main Coding: 87%

+Notes:

-Slider is a tad buggy with big pictues; Max hight is 370 (pixles)
+-Slider is a tad buggy with big pictues; Max hight is 370 (pixles) -Slider will not load pictures if loaded on remote server if pictures are to big.